learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 #### The `id` Attribute

 Notice that we are initializing an individual `Song` instance with an `id` attribute that has a default value of `nil`.
 Why are we doing this?
-First of all, songs need an `id` attribute only because they will saved into the database and we know that each table row needs an `id` value which is the primary key.
+First of all, songs need an `id` attribute only because they will be saved into the database and we know that each table row needs an `id` value which is the primary key.

 When we create a new song with the `Song.new` method, we *do not set that song's id*.
 A song gets an `id` only when it gets saved into the database (more on inserting songs into the database later).
 We therefore set the default value of the `id` argument that the `#initialize` method takes equal to `nil`, so that we can create new song instances that *do not have an `id` value.
 We'll leave that up to the database to handle later on.
 Why leave it up to the database?
 Remember that in the world of relational database, the `id` of a given record must be unique.
 If we could replicate a record's `id`, we would have a very disorganized database.
 Only the database itself, through the magic of SQL, can ensure that the `id` of each record is unique.